kithminrw/kithminrw/README.md

 - A talk on Micromouse Robots given by me in 2022 is available [here](https://docs.google.com/presentation/d/1EzACgUfxd5gQGBXqCMkfpz_SdqEy7rfr/edit?usp=sharing&ouid=110067105344034357131&rtpof=true&sd=true).
 - Contact me if you are interested in designing a micromouse; I am hoping to put up a proper repository on the micromouse project in the future after I design a new version of this project.

-### Courses
+### SkillSurf Courses
  - I have designed courses, mainly related to Embedded System Design, Embedded Machine Learning and Embedded Product Design for IoT.
 I will post more information about them here.

 #### EmbeddedML Short Course
 - I have been interested in developing and improving a course on embedded machine learning.
+I am workign with a team on developing the following demos;
   - Embedded machine learning for speech recognition using Arduino Nano 33 BLE Sense | [Repo]()
   - Embedded machine learning for person detection using Arduino Nano 33 BLE Sense | [Repo]()
   - Embedded machine learning for gesture recognition using Arduino Nano 33 BLE Sense | [Repo](https://github.com/devnithw/gesture-tinyml)